ybgskr12/Reforestation/README.md

-## I was just looking at my ceiling.
-Not sure if it’s the best ceiling in the world, but it’s definitely up there.
+## I gave my friend 10 puns hoping that one of them would make him laugh.
+Sadly, no pun in ten did.